Sameedkhan25/birthday-reminder-app/README.md

 # birthday-reminder-app
-simple birthday reminder app, that get data from external api
+simple birthday reminder app, that get data from external api,

+forked from john-smilga